 - Don’t visit if you feel sick — wait until you feel well and wash your hands before holding

-- Don’t offer unsolicited advice — listen to see if mom asks your opinion before giving it
+- Don’t offer unsolicited advice — listen to see if the mom asks your opinion before giving it

 Remember, hold the mother until she asks you to hold the baby.

 If all else fails, remember that the most supportive way to approach visiting a new mother is to hold the mother until she asks you to hold the baby.

 What do new moms need most from visitors?

 While every postpartum is different, mothers need to feel cared for, seen, and supported during this time.
 There are some straightforward ways to help her feel love and attention during this early time, and our ideas below do just that.

 Hint: she probably doesn’t want another bouquet.

 Disclaimer: This post contains affiliate links.
 We may receive a small commission – at no extra cost to you – should you purchase something through this page.
 Thanks for helping keep our content free for our readers.

 What to bring when visiting a new mom

 1. Meals, meals, and more meals

 Without a doubt, the best thing you can bring a new parent is a meal.
-Whether you opt for a home-cooked meal or a postpartum meal delivery service, the whole family will appreciate you helping take one less dinner off of their plate.
+Whether you opt for a home-cooked meal or a postpartum meal delivery service, the whole family will appreciate you helping take one less dinner off their plate.

 Make sure to gift the meals in a disposable container, so there’s no worry about washing another dish and returning it.
 Also, ask about any dietary restrictions within the family beforehand.